Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 https://github.com/apache/airflow

-DAG (workflow) of tasks is defined by Python code (or optionally YAML using unofficial plugins such as dag-factory (https://github.com/ajbosco/dag-factory)).
+Airflow enables you to define your DAG (workflow) of tasks in Python code (an independent Python module).

+(Optionally, unofficial plugins such as [dag-factory](https://github.com/ajbosco/dag-factory) enables you to define DAG in YAML.)

 ### Pros: